 Technology in Life in Ancient Egypt

 The ancient Egyptians were natural born explorers and inventors.
 They made the earliest inventions that we still use today.
 They were the first to create a writing system in the form of hieroglyphics which was drawing portraying a story, they used it to keep accurate records of their lives, discoveries, and religious dogma.
 They also developed a sheet on paper called papyrus which they personally created and black ink which they used in writing and painting which came in various colors.

 The ancient Egyptians used the knowledge of astronomy to develop the lunar calendar based on the cycles of the moon and the star Sirius, which we still use to track the days until today.
 They were the first people to divide days into equal parts 12 months, 356 days, 24 hours units through timekeeping devices like obelisks, shadow clocks, water clocks, and sundials.
 The position of the sun determined the passing of the days and the passing of the night was determined by the rise and fall of the stars.
 There observation of the sun, the night sky, and the stars affected their religion and way of life.

 The ancient Egyptians had a talent for geometry and math as they used it to accurately build pyramids, temples, and other buildings as well as for record-keeping and business transactions.
 They also created the ox-drawn plow and an irrigation system using hydraulic engineering principles in order to improve their agriculture.
 They also worked on developing the best ships through their knowledge of aerodynamics.

 Crime & Punishment in Life in Ancient Egypt

 After reading this article, you can pretty tell how the ancient Egyptian were very civilized and way ahead of their time.
 They elevated their daily life and looked for means to improve it for thousands of years.
-So you can discover more about the ancient Egyptians during your trip to Egypt, or by checking one of our breathtaking Egypt tour packages.
+So you can discover more about the ancient Egyptians during your trip to Egypt, by checking our breathtaking Egypt tour packages and Nile cruises.